Banking security & new ways to pay

-Contactless debit or credit cards allow you to pay for items worth up to £20 (rising to £30 in September 2015) without entering your Pin.
+Contactless debit or credit cards allow you to pay for items worth up to £30 at a time without entering your Pin.

 Every contactless card has a small chip in it that emits radio waves.
 To pay for something, you hold the card near a payment terminal, which picks up a signal and processes the transaction.